How to Use the Data Transfer Tool

 A: Yes, to upload an OBB file, make sure to create a zip file and include the OBB file as well as the apk file.
 The name of the zip file should follow the format "vrconversation_" followed by the version number, for example, 0.15.5.860.

-A: The sessions will be assigned to the device group they are in at the time of the sync.
+A: The sessions will be assigned to the device group they are in at the time of the cloud sync.
 So, in this example, sessions will go to the correct device group.

 • Related Articles